andrewchambers/bupstash/doc/man/bupstash-serve.1.md

 interaction with a repository.
 Most bupstash commands operate via an instance of bupstash serve.

-The serve command has flags that can be set to restrict access permissions, by default all access is permitted.
+The serve command has flags that can be set to restrict access permissions, by default all access is permitted until the first --allow-* option is provided.

 Typically users won't need to interact with `bupstash serve` unless they want to create

 ## OPTIONS

+* --allow-init:
+  Allow the client to initialize new repositories.
 * --allow-put:
   Allow client to put more entries into the repository.
+* --allow-get:
+  Allow client to list and retrieve data from the repository.
 * --allow-remove:
-  Allow client to remove repository entries.
+  Allow client to list and remove repository entries.
 * --allow-gc:
   Allow client to run the repository garbage collector.
-* --allow-get:
-  Allow client to get data from the repository.
-* --allow-list:
-  Allow client to list repository entries.

 ## EXAMPLES